 These are, of course, are standard operating procedure.
 You want to find a plugin that is reputable and also provides a wide range of security features.
 An important note is that you should only install plugins and themes from trusted sources.
 Stay far away from “free/premium themes and plugins” on dodgy sites as they often have backdoors baked into the code which allow hackers to stroll into your blogs’ home and hang up “For sale” signs before robbing the place dry.

 Same as you check all the doors are locked before you nod off for the night, you should do regular security scans of your website to ensure everything is up to standard.
 There are a few plugins that can take care of this for you.
 The security plugin you install will likely have an option to run scans on your website.

 You’ve done all the essentials and your website is up and running.
 With all the technical stuff out of the way, you can unleash the host of post ideas you have for your website.
 We’re sure people are dying to know more about 5th century African weapons.

 Stay tuned for Part 2.
-How to create content for your blog.
+How to create awesome content for your blog.

 - Why Your Growing Business Needs Dedicated Servers

 - Why You Should Take Website Security Seriously

 - Why You Should Always Have Backups